Harold Hill: Geography

 Harold Hill is situated on the north-eastern edge of London's urban sprawl, almost 17 mi from Charing Cross.
 The district has clear geographic boundaries formed in the south by the A12 road, in the east by the M25 motorway and in the north where the built up area ends at Noak Hill Road.
 Large sections of parklands and woodlands are in the middle and on the edges of the estate, including Central Park and Dagnam Park.
 The land is gently undulating, the most significant feature being a tributary of the River Ingrebourne called Carter's Brook and Paine's Brook, which runs north to south through the middle of Harold Hill.
 To the south is Gidea Park, to the north is Noak Hill, to the west is Collier Row and to the east is Great Warley.
 Harold Hill is part of the Romford post town in the RM3 postcode district, which also includes Harold Wood and Noak Hill.
 Climate data for Harold Hill is taken from the nearest weather station at Greenwich.

 Transport

-The nearest railway station is at Harold Wood, approximately 1 mi south of the centre of the estate, and is one of the stations on the new Elizabeth line.
+The nearest railway station is at Harold Wood, approximately 1 mi south of the centre of the estate, and is one of the stations on the Elizabeth line.
 The nearest London Underground station is at Upminster, approximately 3 mi to the south.
-Transport for London provides bus routes 174, 256, 294, 496, 497,499 and N86.
+Transport for London provides bus routes 174, 256, 294, 346, 496, 499 and N86.